mkrolczyk12/recruitmentTask/README.md

-# Recruitment task
-Backend Developer Assignment <br />
+# RESTful API webservice
-Implement RESTful API webservice that will be responsible for managing and storing in database notes (without the UI part).
-(CRUD).
+RESTful API webservice responsible for managing and storing in database notes (without the UI part).
+(CRUD). <br />

 ## Table of contents
 - [Technologies and dependencies](#technologies-and-dependencies)